bedrock-ws/bedrockpy/docs/troubleshooting.md

 Some errors might occur while trying to start the server or connect to it.
 This section covers how to fix common issues.

 Is there an error you do not know how to fix?
-Consider opening an issue on GitHub!
-We are glad to help you.
+Consider [opening an issue on GitHub}(https://github.com/bedrock-ws/bedrockpy/issues/new/choose)!
+We and others are glad to help you.

 ## "Address already in use"